valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 6.0.0

-This call is similar to [`RedisModule_BlockClient()`](#RedisModule_BlockClient), however in this case we don't just block the client, but also ask Redis to unblock it automatically once certain keys become "ready", that is, contain more data.
+This call is similar to [`RedisModule_BlockClient()`](#RedisModule_BlockClient), however in this case we don't just block the client, but also ask Valkey to unblock it automatically once certain keys become "ready", that is, contain more data.

-Basically this is similar to what a typical Redis command usually does, like BLPOP or BZPOPMAX: the client blocks if it cannot be served ASAP, and later when the key receives new data (a list push for instance), the client is unblocked and served.
+Basically this is similar to what a typical Valkey command usually does, like BLPOP or BZPOPMAX: the client blocks if it cannot be served ASAP, and later when the key receives new data (a list push for instance), the client is unblocked and served.